CyberFlameGO/svnpython/Doc/c-api/typeobj.rst

    This should be done before any instances of the type are created.
-   :cfunc:`PyType_Ready` checks if :attr:`ob_type` is *NULL*, and if so, initializes it: in Python 2.2, it is set to ``&PyType_Type``; in Python 2.2.1 and later it is initialized to the :attr:`ob_type` field of the base class.
+   :cfunc:`PyType_Ready` checks if :attr:`ob_type` is *NULL*, and if so, initializes it to the :attr:`ob_type` field of the base class.
    :cfunc:`PyType_Ready` will not change this field if it is non-zero.

-   In Python 2.2, this field is not inherited by subtypes.
-In 2.2.1, and in 2.3 and beyond, it is inherited by subtypes.
+   This field is inherited by subtypes.

 .. cmember:: Py_ssize_t PyVarObject.ob_size